jianminchen/RoadToCSharpExcellence/README.md

 # RoadToCSharpExcellence
-Prepare to be a master of C# programming language
+Prepare to be a master of C# programming language.
+How to prepare in more efficient ways?
 I like to document my growth as a C# programmer.
 I like to rate myself comfortably 8 or 9 using 1 to 10 ranking, if 6 is the minimum to practice C# as a professional programmer.
 Extra 2 points I like to work on are C# code standards, object oriented programming, C# advanced features, C# common interview questions, from my viewpoints today 8/31/2017.